 It does this by parsing the application code and creating a model of how it works, then generating boilerplate code and provisioning infrastructure based on the use of the provided cloud-agnostic APIs.

 git push encoreto build, test, provision necessary infrastructure, and deploy.

-Encore is designed to help individual developers and teams be incredibly productive, and have more fun, when solving most backend use cases.
-There are many developers building with Encore, loving the experience when building things like:
+Encore is designed to give teams a productive and less complex experience when solving most backend use cases.
+There are many developers using Encore to build things like: